-Women's Roles in United States History will examine the social, economic, and political roles of women in the United States from Pre-Columbian era through the Colonial period, Victorian period, and into he modern era.
+HIST 044 will examine the social, economic, and political roles of women in the United States from Pre-Columbian era through the Colonial period, Victorian period, and into he modern era.
 Contributions of women from various racial and ethnic backgrounds will be discussed.